-Practical skills and a theoretical background will be developed to prepare students for safe and enjoyable experiences in a number of environments from the Mountains to the Rivers.
-Topics to be covered include water and the role it plays in our catchment region, mountains and snow, as well as recreation and aquatic safety.

-Local excursions and overnight camps form the practical components of this unit.
+Practical skills and a theoretical background knowledge will be developed to prepare students for safe and enjoyable experience, ranging from alpine to riverina environments.
+Topics include water and catchment management and alpine environments, as well as aquatic safety and recreation.
+Local excursions and overnight camps form the practical components of this unit and students are expected/required to participate.